FusionElPro/ST-dots/README.md

 # ST-dots
-Dotfiles for the ST terminal
+Dotfiles for the ST terminal.
+Patches used - isalpha
+Theme used - Dracula